 Created: June 1994

 My woodworking skills served me well.
 My professional woodworking father passed on much of his fine woodworking and carpentry skills.
-He also made sure I had considerable formal training and gave me lots of experience working closely with him.
-I also learned much of the construction business working with him in his construction firm and cabinet shop.
-My large extended family with seven uncles in construction added even more experience.
+He also made sure I had considerable formal training taking me to woodworking classes with him as his military service moved us all over the world.
+He gave me lots of experience working closely with him building our own homes and furniture.
+I also learned much of the construction business working with him in his construction firm and cabinet shop, and with my seven uncles all in construction.